 J. Malcolm Belcher about his trip to the Isle of Jersey to get his “Jersey heffers.”

 Belcher’s farm was later donated to the Upper Raritan Watershed Association (URWA) in 1967, and it is now part of Far Hill’s Leonard Buck Gardens.
-Seventeen acres are in Liberty Corner and the rest are in Far Hills.
-The Buck Gardens are managed by the Somerset County Parks Commission.
+Seventeen acres are in Liberty Corner, and the rest are in Far Hills.
+The Somerset County Parks Commission manages the Buck Gardens.
 At the time, the land donation was valued at $75,000.
 The lake’s disappearance left the Great Swamp, but it went from Little Falls to Liberty Corner just 10,000 years ago.

 Far Hills Fairground History and Ties to Belcher